Signal briefing / AFRINIC

 This briefing treats AFRINIC as the affected registry and election verification as the governance-control surface.
 The reader should test eligibility, proxy handling, court compliance, and result-publication artifacts before accepting any board-election outcome as settled.

 AFRINIC election verification is not a generic e-voting checklist.
-The object that matters is AFRINIC as the affected Regional Internet Registry, and the control surface is the receiver-managed election process: voter eligibility, nomination controls, proxy handling, court compliance, and whether members can independently reconcile published results with the rules used to run the vote.
+The entity that matters is AFRINIC as the affected Regional Internet Registry, and the control surface is the receiver-managed election process: voter eligibility, nomination controls, proxy handling, court compliance, and whether members can independently reconcile published results with the rules used to run the vote.

 The public evidence points to why those checks matter.
 NRS frames the 2025 election as a member-rights and registry-accountability contest.
 TISPA's June 2025 statement says an interim order restrained e-voting and the board election timetable while raising resource-access and voting-rights concerns.
 Cloud Innovation's public statements add the counterparty view that AFRINIC's election process and institutional impasse required structural remedy.
 Those sources do not prove a final result by themselves; they define the verification questions a reader should ask before treating any outcome as legitimate.